miner/nocore/README.md

 where NAME is the simple name of your new project.

 As with the `default` template, you can optionally use a qualified project name.
-In that case, the project name is combined as one argument in the form GROUP/NAME (joined with a slash).
+In that case, the project name is combined as one argument in the form GROUP/NAME (joined with a literal slash).

 `lein new nocore GROUP/NAME`